Russian-founded graphene nanotube leader aims to raise up to $800mn through SPAC merger

-OCSiAl, the Russian-founded global graphene nanotube leader (pronounced ‘Oxial’), intends to get listed on a Western exchange until the end of this year by merging with a SPAC.
-The company aims for a $3bn valuation, its co-founder Yuri Koropachinsky told Forbes Russia last week, as cited by East-West Digital News (EWDN).
+OCSiAl, the Russian-founded global graphene nanotube leader (pronounced ‘Oxial’), intends to get listed on a Western exchange at the end of this year by merging with a SPAC.
+The company is aiming for a $3bn valuation, its co-founder Yuri Koropachinsky told Forbes Russia last week, as cited by East-West Digital News (EWDN).

 “We’re having very deep discussions with nine SPAC companies,” he said.

-SPACs are becoming trendy among Russian-founded tech companies, as witnessed the recent SPAC-enabled listings of Arrival, Nexters and Momentus.
+SPACs are becoming trendy among Russian-founded tech companies, as witnessed by the recent SPAC-enabled listings of Arrival, Nexters and Momentus.

 “Compared with the US market, which is nearing saturation, the Eastern European tech field looks almost virgin, offering many opportunities for SPACs to identify targets and merge with them,” an insider told East-West Digital News.